bahtiyartan/troia/docs/30Flowcontrol.rst

 BREAK & CONTINUE Statements
 ----------------------------

 In some cases within loop/while block, there is need to skip the remaining part of loop/while block and continue with the next iteration of the loop.
-To cancel remaining part of loop and jump to the begining of loop/while block, CONTINUE statement is used.
+To cancel remaining part of loop and jump to the beginning of loop/while block, CONTINUE statement is used.

 Similarly, BREAK statement is used to cancel whole loop.

 Here is a simple example that combines BREAK and CONTINUE statements to find list and total of odd numbers between 0 and 10.
 In this example, condition of WHILE loop is always TRUE, so at first glance this loop is an infinite loop.
 But in first IF block, code limits re-execution count of loop block with BREAK command.
-In second IF block, contition checks whether value is even and if value is even CONTINUE skips remaining parts of block and jumps begining of while block.
+In second IF block, condition checks whether value is even and if value is even CONTINUE skips remaining parts of block and jumps beginning of while block.

 ::